Image Credit: Facebook Fan John Arrington

 Can You Recognize the Signs?
 The Not-So-Obvious Symptoms of Pain

 Identifying when a pet has acutely injured himself is fairly straightforward when he is exhibiting obvious outward signs such as holding up an injured limb or howling after a fall.
 It’s not rocket science, after all!
 But did you know that most pets will mask symptoms of pain as part of their natural survival instinct?
-As the shepherds to our pets wellbeing, we are responsible to minimize suffering and can best serve our pets’ needs by learning to recognize the subtle symptoms of canine pain.
+As shepherds to the wellbeing of our pets, we are responsible to minimize suffering and can best serve our pets’ needs by learning to recognize the subtle symptoms of canine pain.

 Behavioral Indicators of Pain in Dogs